osmdatar/rev-response/doc/resp1.md

-Thanks @edzer for the useful comments and your detailed consideration of `osmdata`.
-These responses are divided into into three classes: Points which we definitely will respond to ('shall do'); those which we would like to yet remain uncertain how best to ('would like to do'); and those with which we will remain in disagreement until potentially convinced otherwise ('shall not do').
+Thanks @edzer for the useful comments and your detailed consideration of `osmdata`! :smile_cat: These responses are divided into into three classes: Points which we definitely will respond to ('shall do'); those which we would like to yet remain uncertain how best to ('would like to do'); and those with which we will remain in disagreement until potentially convinced otherwise ('shall not do').